How To Prepare For the MMI

 3. Your suitability to your intended profession

-The MMI is designed to allow schools to comprehensively assess applicants; a full overview of your soft skills, professionalism, values, personality, credentials, background, and goals.
+The MMI interview format was designed to allow schools to comprehensively assess applicants; a full overview of your soft skills, professionalism, values, personality, credentials, background, and goals.
 The MMI is comparable to the CASPer Test.

 The MMI also measures your competency in skills like oral communication, social and non-verbal skills, and teamwork, among others.
 These factors indicate how well you’ll interact with future patients and colleagues.
 The MMI aims to assess abilities not clearly identifiable through your application.